 Remember not to confuse the information gap with clickbait.
-Clickbait is a headline that plays on the reader's emotions and acts as bait - it promises you to gain exciting knowledge quickly.
+Clickbait is a headline that plays on the reader's emotions and acts as bait - it promises you to gain interesting knowledge quickly.

-The article's content does not fulfill the promise given in the title in the clickbait case.
-As a result, the user encounters poor-quality text and does not get the expected answer.
-It can lead to the anger of readers.
-Gossip portals often use it to generate as many clicks as possible.
+The problem is that in the case of clickbaits, the article's content doesn’t fulfill the promise given in the title.
+As a result, the user encounters poor-quality text and doesn’t get the expected answer.
+This can lead to the anger of the readers.
+This is the procedure most often used by gossip portals that aim to generate as many clicks as possible.

-If you decide to use an information gap technique in the title, make sure that the article carries valuable knowledge that will fill this gap.
+So if you decide to use an information gap technique in the title, make sure that the article carries valuable knowledge to fill this gap.

 What is the advantage of such texts?
-Lists organize the text and give it a specific hierarchy, making it easier to read.
+Lists organize the text, give it a specific hierarchy, which makes it easier to read.
 Sub-items make the text clear and understandable to the reader.
-Such divided content is easier to read and more comfortable to write.
-Listed texts are viral and increase the reader’s chance to choose this article type.
-Letters give the reader a guarantee that he will find particulars in the article and not a continuous text from which it is difficult to get something out.
-Therefore, the user can quickly scan an article during a short break from work and see the most interesting sections.
+Such divided content is not only easier to read but also easier to write.
+Listed texts are viral and increase the chance that the reader will choose this type of article.
+This is because the letters give the reader a guarantee that he will find particulars in the article and not a massive amount of text, from which it is difficult to get something out.
+The user has a chance to quickly scan the article during a short break at work and get what is most interesting for him.

-The use of lists favors the inclusion of numbers and numbers in the article's title.
-It’s a trendy way to get the user's attention.
-Thanks to this, the reader can visualize the structure of the text.
+The use of lists is conducive to the inclusion of numbers and numbers in the article's title.
+This is a very popular way to get the user's attention.
+Thanks to this procedure, the reader has a chance to visualize the structure of the text.
 The number at the beginning of the title will distinguish your title from all headings that traditionally start with letters.

 Our advice: use odd numbers or numbers - they are more unusual.
-Titles like 5 or 10 ways are all too well known to everyone.
+Titles like: 5 or 10 ways to ... are already very well known to everyone.

 Here are some examples: